Polymer/polymer/README.md

     * Should be `@apply --foo;`
 * `element.customStyle` as an object that can be assigned to has been removed; use `element.updateStyles({...})` instead.
 * `<style>` inside of a `<dom-module>`, but outside of `<template>` is no longer supported
-* Imperativly created custom-styles (e.g. `document.createElement('style', 'custom-style')`) are no longer supported.
+* Imperatively created custom-styles (e.g. `document.createElement('style', 'custom-style')`) are no longer supported.

 ### Data layer
 * An element's template is not stamped & data system not initialized (observers, bindings, etc.) until the element has been connected to the main document.
 This is a direct result of the V1 changes that prevent reading attributes in the constructor.
-* Re-setting an object or array no longer ditry checks, meaning you can make deep changes to an object/array and just re-set it, without needing to use `set`/`notifyPath`.
+* Re-setting an object or array no longer dirty checks, meaning you can make deep changes to an object/array and just re-set it, without needing to use `set`/`notifyPath`.
 Although the `set` API remains and will often be the more efficient way to make changes, this change removes users of Polymer elements from needing to use this API, making it more compatible with alternate data-binding and state management libraries.
 * Propagation of data through the binding system is now batched, such that multi-property computing functions and observers run once with a set of coherent changes.
 Single property accessors still propagate data synchronously, although there is a new `setProperties({...})` API on Polymer elements that can be used to propagate multiple values as a coherent set.
 * Multi-property observers and computed methods are now called once at initialization if any arguments are defined (and will see `undefined` for any undefined arguments)
 * Inline computed annotations run once unconditionally at initialization, regardless if any arguments are defined (and will see `undefined` for undefined arguments)